 I couldn’t let Fiona start a walk from St Patrick’s Street Cork to Belfast without doing part of it with her – so here we are pre set off.

 My fabulous niece Fiona is walking from Cork to Belfast to raise funds for a wonderful charity – Billy’s World Ireland.
 On Thursday night we both did a Q&A session at The Oyster Bar in Cork to help raise a few Euro more.

-I’ll be joining Ryan Turbidy and the rest of the MBB cast on The Late Late Show on Friday 11th October!
+Myself and Marian will be joining Ryan Turbidy on The Late Late Show on Friday 14th February to celebrate Valentines Day !

 The third leg of the 2019 tour is almost upon us, looking forward to seeing you all in Liverpool, Sheffield, Belfast & Dublin